 Prague Virtualization System will allow:

 A tender dossier processing and the necessary preparatory steps were taken during 2017 to implement the project.
-The implementation phase begun at the beginning of 2018 and the Prague Virtualization Laboratory, where the necessary steps are being taken to integrate data into the virtual model of Prague, has been currently opened.
+The implementation phase began at the beginning of 2018 and includes opening of the Prague Virtualization Laboratory, where the necessary steps are being taken to integrate data into the virtual model of Prague.

 To be used by